pcmichaud/micro/source/intro_en.rst

 Maximum and Approximation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We need as many first order conditions as there are variables we maximize over.
+We need as many first-order conditions as there are variables we maximize over.
 The necessary conditions are

 :math:`f'_x(x,y)=0, f'_y(x,y)=0`